 Creating a Voracity Flow from a Wizard (Part 1…

-This starts another series of articles on how to create and use flows in the IRI Workbench GUI for Voracity.
-It follows the first series of articles on creating flows from existing CoSort/SortCL job scripts.
-This time, we will create a flow using one of the built-in job creation wizards in the toolbar menu of IRI Workbench.
+Abstract: The IRI Voracity data management platform provides data integration tools, including data pipeline automation for high-performance ETL (Extract-Transform-Load) operations.
+This article is the first in another series on how to create and use high-performance ETL workflows in the IRI Workbench GUI for Voracity.
+It follows the first series of articles on creating flows from existing CoSort/SortCL (ETL) job scripts.

-Remember that flows contain Extract-Transform-Load (ETL) and other data processing steps, which are illustrated in flow and transform mapping diagrams in IRI Workbench.
+Remember that flows contain and other data processing steps, which are illustrated in flow and transform mapping diagrams in IRI Workbench.
 They are saved in .flow files for execution from IRI Workbench or serialized as .sh or .bat files for execution from inside or outside IRI Workbench.
 Wizards can be used to create either job scripts or flows that include them.

 This flow matches data in an Oracle table called PATIENT_RECORD with billing information from the PATIENTBILLING table, then sends it to collections.
 Some of the data in the PATIENT_RECORD table is sensitive.
 After extracting the data from the table, this phase of the job will mask some of the columns and eliminate others.